 - Pour sauce over your flounder rolls and sprinkle with Parmesan and paprika before serving.

 Happy Valentine’s Day from NC Seafood

 We hope that if you’re planning a romantic seafood dinner to celebrate Valentine’s Day at home, your plans go smoothly!
 If you want something a little simpler for dinner or you don’t feel like celebrating, that’s okay!
-Stop by NC Seafood for the Best Calabash Seafood in Raleigh – call ahead for a to-go dinner at 919-833-4661!
+Stop by NC Seafood for the Best Calabash Seafood in Raleigh – peek at our menu and order online now!